zabbix/ansible-collection/plugins/README.md

             "_".
             Set this option to False to omit the leading underscore (or other separator) if no prefix is given.
-            If the group name is derived from a mapping the separator is still used to concatenate the items.
+            If the group name is derived from a mapping, the separator is still used to concatenate the items.
 To not use a separator in the group name at all, set the separator for the keyed group to an empty string instead.</td>
         </tr>
         <tr>